Last updated: Nov 2024

 Grindelwald

 For the second day in the area, head in the opposite direction to Grindelwald.
-Check out the village, head up to Grindelwald First, go for a Cliff Walk, and go hiking, sledding, snowshoeing as desired.
+Check out the village, head up to Grindelwald First, go for a Cliff Walk, and go hiking, sledding, and snowshoeing as desired.

-๐ŸŽฟ I didn’t mention much about skiing/snowboarding, but all these areas will have easy access to ski areas.
+🎿 I didn’t mention much about skiing/snowboarding, but all these areas will have easy access to ski areas.
 In addition to alpine skiing and snowboarding, snowshoeing and “langlaufing” (cross-country skiing) are also popular.
 And there are also day spas and thermal baths for those who prefer something warmer.

 Day 7: Zurich

 For your last day, grab some last remaining gifts and souvenirs such as chocolate, Swiss Army knives (Victorinox shops like the one off Bahnhofstrasse offer engraving), and wooden handicrafts.
 Pro tip: for special gifts, Laderach and Sprungli are worth the splurge.
-But if you need to bring back a lot of chocolate, the Migros and Coop brands – Frey and Halba respectively – are pretty yummy!
+But if you need to bring back a lot of chocolate, the Migros and Coop brands – Frey and Halba respectively – are pretty tasty and well-priced.

 Don’t leave without trying these munchies